Jean28518/linux-guides/freeipa-alma-linux-9/readme.md

 You can then log in at the browser interface with "admin" and your set password.

+## Recommended settings

+- Rules -> Password Rules -> global_policy
+  - Set max duration (days) to 0 (new passwords are valid forever)
+  - Set min duration (hours) to 0 (passwords can be changed everytime, even if the current password is very new)

 ## Configure Custom DNS-Server for Alma Linux

 ```bash